The Writer

 After her degree, she moved to London and worked in a series of jobs, including one as a researcher at Amnesty International.
 “There in my little office I read hastily scribbled letters smuggled out of totalitarian regimes by men and women who were risking imprisonment to inform the outside world of what was happening to them.”
 She said later.
 “My small participation in that process was one of the most humbling and inspiring experiences of my life.”

-Jo conceived the idea of Harry Potter in 1990 while sitting on a delayed train from Manchester to London King’s Cross.
-Over the next five years, she began to map out all seven books of the series.
+Over the next five years, she began to map out all seven books of the Harry Potter series.
 She wrote mostly in longhand and gradually built up a mass of notes, many of which were scribbled on odd scraps of paper.

 Taking her notes with her, she moved to northern Portugal to teach English as a foreign language, married Jorge Arantes in 1992 and had a daughter, Jessica, in 1993.
 When the marriage ended later that year, she returned to the UK to live in Edinburgh, with Jessica and a suitcase containing the first three chapters of Harry Potter and the Philosopher’s Stone.